West Memphis 3 case: Lawyer says crucial evidence has been found - NewsBreak

 Echols made a statement on Twitter saying the chief was “not truthful.”

 “He has now resigned, and we know that none of the evidence was destroyed.
 It can now be tested, to see who left DNA at the crime scene.
 My attorney was in the evidence room this morning and saw it with his own eyes.
-Every piece is still there,” Echols said.West Memphis police chief resigns after 6 months
+Every piece is still there,” Echols said.Researchers: Omicron detected in wastewater in Oklahoma last week

 West Memphis Mayor Marco McClendon said the evidence that was found has nothing to do with Pope’s sudden resignation as police chief and the city is committed to doing its part in the case.